tomwhartung/jmws_accoutrements/books/1-marketing/2-brainstorming.md

 ### What:

-Don't go too deep - for details refer to the How-to
+[Don't go too deep - for details refer to the How-to]

+#### What do you do?

+What do you do in your life?

+No matter who you are, you:

+- Observe things
+  - See, hear, touch, smell, and taste
+    - Even animals and machines can do these things
+  - After awhile, we begin to see patterns and get ideas
+    - In general humans are better at these things than animals and machines
+- Make decisions
+  - Many decisions are subconscious: reflexive, instinctive, and habitual
+  - After awhile, we develop a tendency to:
+    - Make logical decisions that are consistent and determined by external circumstances
+    - Make emotional decisions that can vary and are determined by how we feel at the moment
+    - Consciously consider both alternatives and pick the one best suited to the situation

+#### What do the images represent?

 - Introduce what Grojas are:
+  - The images must be abstract because personalities are abstract
+  - They are based on Jungian Achetypes
+    - Myers Briggs codified and commercialized Jung's typology, and adapted his methodology into the popular four-letter type shorthand
 - What each of the colors represent
+  - Refer to About page on Groja.com, **do not duplicate it**
+    - Possibly refer to Appendix, where there might be more information
+  - Sensing-Yellow versus iNtuition-Blue
+    - Three or more adjectives for each, at least one each positive, neutral, and negative
+  - Thinking-Green versus Feeling-Red
+    - Three or more adjectives for each, at least one each positive, neutral, and negative

 - What horizontal and vertical lines represent

 ### Who: